al9wel/React-Course/README.md

 For example:

+- `component` branch → Examples and exercises in component.
+- `props` branch → Examples and exercises in props.
 - `useState` branch → Examples and exercises using `useState` hook.
 - `useEffect` branch → Examples using `useEffect` hook.
-- `props-state` branch → Examples with props and state.
-- `forms` branch → Handling forms in React.
-- `routing` branch → Examples using React Router.
+- `Routes` branch → Examples using React Router.
+- ..etc

 And so on for each lesson.